farlee2121/DevEssentialsBlog/_posts/2021-01-29-Going-Fast-is-Going-Well.md

 </figure>
 <br />

 I believe the trade-off happens very fast.
-The first time you have to rip out code you're both throwing away the previous work, adding work to remove it, and doing the new work.
+The first time you have to rip out code, you're both throwing away the previous work, adding work to remove it, and doing the new work.
 The more thrown-together code you have the more frequent and complex these challenges become.

 ## Increments of Progress
 I think the issue stems from a false belief that progress is only made in terms of code.